TesfaAsmara/smart-ls/README.md

 Smart-ls is like Tinder's Smart Photos feature but for your directory!

-If you post a slideshow of photos on Instagram, it will not show you on which photo people liked your post.
-However, Tinder's Smart Photos feature alternates the photo first seen by others when you’re shown on Tinder, notes each response as others swipe on you, and reorders your photos to show your best ones first.

-I thought: "Hmm... where else can I apply this concept?"
-And my directory contents came to mind!
+Instagram slideshows don't reveal which specific photo garnered likes.
+Conversely, Tinder's Smart Photos feature cleverly rotates your first photo shown to others, tracks responses, and prioritizes your most popular photos.
+This sparked an idea: why not apply a similar approach to organizing directory contents?

 My program `smart-ls` smartly lists and sorts directory contents by their last access time, helping you quickly find the most recently used files and directories.
 This can be adapted to a different metric like frequency of access.